iconix/pytorch-text-vae/README.rst

+An partial reimplementation of "Generating Sentences From a Continuous Space", Bowman, Vilnis, Vinyals, Dai, Jozefowicz, Bengio (``https://arxiv.org/abs/1511.06349``).

-Based on code from Sean Robertson, adapted to word level as in the original paper
+Based on code from Sean Robertson (``@spro``) ``https://github.com/spro/pytorch-text-vae``, adapted to word level as in the original paper.

+This code doesn't implement iterative conditional modes for sampling, or several other details of the original paper.
+The resulting interpolations in this recreation seem less grammatically accurate than those presented in the paper, though the overall result is similar.

 To get a saved model, and preprocessed data, download the file (~1.1GB) at this link ``https://drive.google.com/file/d/0Bzz1g90lrPKNZTVtSHFDM0t0cG8/view?usp=sharing``

-Next, run this command to unzip the pretrained models and preprocessed data

-``tar xzf stored_pytorch_text_vae_info.tar.gz``
+Next, run this command to unzip the pretrained models and preprocessed data ``tar xzf stored_pytorch_text_vae_info.tar.gz``

-This model was trained on the Book Corpus dataset (``http://yknzhu.wixsite.com/mbweb``).
+The pretrained model was trained on the Book Corpus dataset (``http://yknzhu.wixsite.com/mbweb``).

 Sampling Usage: